maxs002/AP-FRQs-2025/README.md

 *Solutions written by Max Shi*

 ## Introduction
-This repository contains my solutions and reflections for the AP Computer Science exam taken on [Date].
+This repository contains my solutions and reflections for the AP Computer Science exam taken on [05/06].
 While reviewing the released questions, I've documented my approach, insights gained, and areas for future growth.

 ## Exam Experience
 In this section, I reflect on my overall experience taking the AP Computer Science exam: